Kaputt4/hardening_server/README.md

 ### GitHub repository secrets

-Some __GitHub repository secrets__ must be present in order for the GitHub `hardening` action to work:
+Some __GitHub repository secrets__ must be present in order for the GitHub `hardening` workflow to work:

 - SSH key to allow Ansible establish connection with the host must be defined with name `ANSIBLE_KEY`.
 - CrowdSec console enrollment key must be defined with name `CONSOLE_KEY`.